 In the incredible Indonesian archipelago lies the wonderful island of Bali.
 This dream destination dominates all the others and to defend its place on the podium it has some great arguments.
 So yes, Bali is really worth going there and even staying longer than expected.

-Bali is a gem: it’s beautiful, it’s beautiful, it’s beautiful
+Bali is a gem: it’s really beautiful

 There are countless films, books and reports on this extraordinary island.
 Silent temples, processions as interminable as they are unexpected, delicate offerings on the pavements, frightening demons and precious handicrafts… The island has a real personality and a rich and lively culture.
-Bali is not Punta Cana or the concrete beaches of a coconut grove destination.
+Bali is not Punta Cana or the concrete beaches of a coconut destination.
 The sky is bright blue, the mountains smoke in the early morning and the wise temples with multiple roofs stand on the water of a quiet lake.
 This is undoubtedly to this that Bali owes its success, this perfection of soul and landscape.

 Bali is touristic but nothing diminishes its beauty, it still keeps the balance between Islam, Hinduism and tourism